zammad/zammad-documentation/migration-otrs.rst

 If you miss this at the beginning or you want to re-import again you have to use the command line at the moment.

-* Stop all Zammad processes and switch Zammad to import mode (no events are fired - e. g. notifications, sending emails, ...)
+Stop all Zammad processes and switch Zammad to import mode (no events are fired - e. g. notifications, sending emails, ...)

-  You need to run the following commands in the zammad context.
-So start

 If you installed the zammad DEB or RPM package